 There is a big push around the need for higher education to adapt to shifting technological changes and evolving student demands.
 As a result, it’s not a surprise that leaders in higher education are constantly searching for new approaches and technologies to meet these concerns.
 From virtual classroom and exam delivery to digital-first registrars and financial aid, digital transformation for higher ed is rooted in process automation across the board.

 A digital transformation has already been in the works for many schools, mostly through the implementation of a learning management system (LMS) as well as legacy and point solutions.
 But with the COVID-19 pandemic, more schools are embracing deeper digital transformation to digitize all campus workflows and connect and extend their LMS with their existing solutions.
 The necessity of this approach has accelerated this form of digital transformation as social distancing practices and health safety take precedence and face-to-face interaction between school and student is not possible.

 Departments across campus are ripe for digital transformation including admissions, enrollment, registrar, financial aid, facilities management and more.
 Automation can be utilized to enhance the student experience around everything from emergency services to accessing student advisors, updating meal plans, or even sending out notifications when a class has been cancelled due to inclement weather.

-Request a demo for higher education software or download our whitepaper
+Request a demo for higher education digital process automation solution or download our whitepaper